Merge vs. Unified.to: A 2026 Comparison for SaaS and AI Teams

 The difference is structural, not stylistic.

 Merge runs scheduled syncs.
 Background jobs poll each connected system, normalize the data, and store it in Merge's own infrastructure (AWS, multi-tenant by default in Virginia, Stockholm, or Singapore).
 Your reads hit Merge's stored data.
-Freshness depends on sync frequency, with webhooks layered on top to notify your application when data changes.
+How current the data is depends on sync frequency, with webhooks layered on top to notify your application when data changes.
+Merge's own documentation is direct about the limits of that model: it advises developers to "implement polling every 24 hours as a safety net" rather than depend on notification webhooks alone, and to check the /sync-status endpoint to confirm a sync is complete before reading.
+The staleness isn't a failure mode — it's the architecture working as designed.

 Unified.to is pass-through.
 Every API call routes directly to the source system at request time.
 The response streams back to your application without being cached or stored.
 For event-driven flows, Unified pairs native webhooks (where providers support them) with virtual webhooks (managed polling that emits only on detected change).